sunmonu/Brainstation_Capstone/README.md

 The final outcome of the project will be a set of models and visualizations that can aid in understanding the impact, if any, of Target store events on local household debt levels.

+### Requirements
+-Python 3.8+
+-pandas
+-matplotlib
+-statsmodels
+See requirements.txt for more details.